In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 your home and a rental property generally constitute nondeductible commuting costs unless you use your home as your principal

 place of business.
-See Publication 587, Business Use of Your Home, for information on determining if your home office qualifies
+See Pub.
+587, Business Use of Your Home, for information on determining if your home office qualifies as

 Generally, if you use your personal car, pickup truck, or light van for rental activities, you can deduct the expenses

-is 56 cents per mile.
-For more information, see chapter 4 of Publication 463.
+is 54 cents per mile.
+For more information, see chapter 4 of Pub.
+463.

-To deduct car expenses under either method, you must keep records that follow the rules in chapter 5 of Publication 463.
-In
+To deduct car expenses under either method, you must keep records that follow the rules in chapter 5 of Pub.
+463. In addition,

 You can deduct your ordinary and necessary expenses for managing, conserving, or maintaining rental property from